This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 - Bake and brush with sugar syrup

-Place this into a lightly oiled jar.
-Brush the top of the ball dough with a little water (so it doesn't dry out too much overnight).
-Loosely cover with a lid and leave it to rise for 8-12 hours until more than doubled.
+- Place this into a lightly oiled jar.
+Brush the top of the ball dough with a little water (so it doesn’t dry out too much overnight).
+Loosely cover it with a lid and leave it to rise for 8-12 hours until more than doubled.

-- In a clean bowl of a stand mixer fitted with a dough hook attachment, add the flour, sugar, salt, eggs, milk, and starter.
+- Add the flour, sugar, salt, eggs, milk, and starter to the bowl of a stand mixer fitted with a dough hook attachment.
 Turn the mixer on low and combine until it forms a thick but slightly sticky dough.
-Mix this dough for around 5 minutes to begin developing the gluten.

-- Add in the room temperature butter, a little bit at a time.
+- Mix this dough for around 5 minutes to begin developing the gluten.
+Add in the room temperature butter, a little bit at a time.
 Incorporate each cube before the next addition.

 Mixing by hand